mattvenn/wrapped_rgb_mixer/README.md

 # Wrapped RGB Mixer

-This repository is a template for project 3.2 that takes you through:
+This repository is a template for projects 3.2 and 5.1 that takes you through:

+## 3.2

 * Putting the project from 2.1 design inside the project wrapper.
 * Writing some assertions that prove the design is safe in a multi project environment.
 * Runnng the formal tools to make the proof.

+## 5.1

+* Adding the design to Caravel
+* Makefile & testbench
+* Firmware

 # License